-Diabetics must monitor their diets carefully to keep blood-sugar levels under control and prevent complications.
-As with healthy adults, a diabetic's caloric needs depend on gender, weight and physical activity level.
+People who have diabetes must monitor their diets carefully to keep blood-sugar levels under control and prevent complications.
+A person with diabetes' caloric needs will depend on their sex, weight and physical activity level.
 If you have diabetes, discuss your calorie and nutrition requirements with your doctor or dietitian.

 Video of the Day

 The National Diabetes Information Clearinghouse recommends a 1,200- to 1,600-calorie diet for small women who exercise, small and medium-sized women who want to lose weight and medium-sized women who are relatively inactive.
 This diet should include six servings of starches, two servings of milk and other dairy products, three servings of vegetables, 4 to 6 oz. of meat or meat substitutes, two servings of fruit and up to three servings of fats.

 The diabetes clearinghouse recommends a 1,600- to 2,000-calorie diet for the following: large women who want to lose weight, small men who don't need to lose weight, medium-sized men who are relatively inactive and medium-sized and large men who want to lose weight.
 This diet should include eight servings of starches, two servings of milk and dairy products, four servings of vegetables, three servings of fruit, 4 to 6 oz. of meat or meat substitutes and up to four servings of fats.

 The diabetes clearinghouse advises a 2,000- to 2,400-calorie diet for medium-sized and large adults who are physically active and large men who don't need to lose weight.
 This diet should include 10 servings of starches, two servings of milk and dairy products, four servings of vegetables, four servings of fruit, 5 to 7 oz. of meat or meat substitutes and up to five servings of fats.